 In 1997, the magic began to happen.
 HVAC contractors officially began using the Aeroseal technology to effectively seal air duct leaks in homes and commercial buildings, and the occupants have been noticing improved comfort, reduced dust/allergens, and lower energy/utility costs ever since.

 The Aeroseal sealant has been in use for over twenty years.
-It is a vinyl material that is suspended in a water solutions.
 Once atomized, the sealant is air dried and is deposited principally at the leaks without coating the inside of the ducts.

 In 2000, The Department of Energy (DOE) and its Citizen Judges selected the 100 best scientific and technological accomplishments to come out of the 23 years of the DOE’s existence.
 The Citizen Judges narrowed down the field to the 23 technologies that have the largest potential to save consumers money and improve their quality of life.
 Aeroseal duct sealing technology was selected to receive both awards.

 Upon the arrival of 2017, Aeroseal made some game-changing moves.
 It celebrated its 20th anniversary and after 4 years of research and development announced its new product AeroBarrier, its breakthrough envelope sealing technology.
-AeroBarrier, licensed from the University of California at Davis after years of testing by the California Energy Commission and the US Department of Energy, is a cutting-edge envelope sealing technology for commercial, residential and multi-family applications with tested and proven results.
+AeroBarrier, licensed from the University of California at Davis after years of testing by the California Energy Commission and the US Department of Energy, is a cutting-edge envelope sealing technology for commercial, residential, and multi-family applications.